-Attendance in this course is the active submission of coursework before the scheduled due date and time (on-time).
+- Failing to attend a scheduled class. - Missing more than 10 minutes of a scheduled class. - Leaving class early without notifying the instructor and obtaining approval from the instructor. - In addition, attendance in this course is the active submission of coursework before the scheduled deadline (on-time).
 Each non-submission of assignments, papers, or exams counts as an absence.

 If you need to miss any portion of the course assignments (although not advised) please let the instructor know in advance, within 3 days of missing.
 If you miss "class" and have an SPC approved excuse (i.e., you are representing SPC at an official school function or celebrating a religious holy day) or a notice of absence from the Office of the Dean of Students, it is your responsibility to provide the written excuse from the school.
 In the case of an excused absence, you are still responsible for all missed readings, work, materials, and assignments.